cryologger/glacier-velocity-tracker/README.md

 ## 5.0 Conclusions

-These promising results demonstrate that inexpensive, open-source hardware and software can provide a reliable, and cost-effective alternative to commercially available equipment for use in glaciological monitoring.
+Cryologger GVT deployments have demonstrated they are able to successfully achieve continuous year-round operation.
+Data processed with Precise Point Positioning techniques also reveals the systems are able to achieve daily position measurements with accuracies of <3 cm.
+These promising results demonstrate that open-source hardware and software can provide a reliable, and cost-effective alternative to commercially available equipment for use in glaciological monitoring.

 ## Repository Contents